 We offer hourly appointment consultations on Tuesday, Wednesday, Thursday between 2 and 7pm and on Saturdays after all deliveries have been made.
 For servings of 100 or more the price is $35.00 which applies/is deducted from the final cost of your order .
 Please Schedule your appointment after all your ideas and thoughts are set (6-8 months max before event)

 So you’ll want each guest to have 1, so you’ll need at least 100.
 Since waiters will be controlling the flow it’s unlikely you’ll need more than 1 per guest.
 So why have 1.25 per guest?
 Well, sometimes people flag down waiters and ask for seconds (esp kids & teens) & sometimes waiters drop things.
 Imagine a tray hitting the floor as a waiter is navigating the dance floor during the bunny hop – it happens.
 So having at least 25% extra ensures that you’ll have enough extras just in case.

 Ea cake tier is 4 inches to 6 in tall, filled with a flavor of your choice, frosted (with Ganache or buttercream) and covered with a layer of fondant.
 Cakes are presented on a sturdy decorative board.The amount of detail, flowers or structural design can effect the price, and add to the base cost.We require at least 2 weeks for celebration cakes and 2 months for wedding cakes.
 But you can always check for availability.

-Your customized design starts at: $5.50 Simple Buttercream & Naked Cakes, $6.50 Decorative Buttercream & Fondant , Cupcakes$3.50 ea .
+Your custom design starts at $5.50 Simple Buttercream & Naked Cakes, $6.50 Decorative Buttercream & Fondant , Cupcakes$3.50 ea .
 3D cakes start at $250.00 Pricing can go up depending on complexity of design and decorations.
-Cake orders must be placed at least 2 weeks in advance, we recommend up to 4 months notice for busy months like May through August.
-A deposit of half the price is required to book the cake, the other half is due 2 weeks prior to the date.
-Delivery and set up is $50 within 1
+Cake orders must be placed at least 2 weeks in advance, we recommend up to 4 months for busy months like May through August.
+A deposit of 50% the price is required to guarantee date, the balance is due 3-4 weeks prior to the date.
+Delivery and set up is determined by mileage